y00sh/HP-35-Logarithm/README.md

 # HP-35-Logarithm
 Logarithm function from HP-35 calculator in Vyper

 HP-35 was the first device that could do scientific calculations.
-When the calculator was being created they had not yet developed a multiplying unit chip, so that hard could only shift, add and subtract.
+When the calculator was being created they had not yet developed a multiplying unit chip, they could only shift, add and subtract.
 They got around this by using lookup tables and specialized hardware that could shift in base 10.
 This could be useful for doing calculations in Ethereum EVM due to the high costs of arithmetic operations.

 We will be calculating the logarithm base 2 of a given [decimal](https://docs.vyperlang.org/en/stable/types.html?highlight=decimal#decimals) type in vyper.
 If you are only solving for a given integer take a look at [snekmate](https://github.com/pcaversaccio/snekmate/tree/main) for a well written vyper contract.